FMXExpress/AutoTablesForRADServer/Samples/OpenEMR/README.md

 https://www.embarcadero.com/products/delphi/starter

 The REST API server will compile using Embarcadero Delphi 10.3.1 Enterprise or Architect.

+# Configuration
+You will need to edit the FDConnection component in the RAD Server project to enter your MySQL username, password, and hostname.
+Additionally, your database should be named openemr.
+Otherwise you will need to re-generate the project with Auto Tables for RAD Server using your specific database name.

 # OpenEMR REST Client List View
 ![Alt text](Screenshots/list.jpg?raw=true "List View")